 Fluency illusions cause students to overestimate their learning when material feels easy to process, leading to poor study choices and unexpected exam failures.

 Every teacher has witnessed the disconnect: a student insists they've studied thoroughly, yet performs poorly on the assessment.
 The student isn't lying or making excuses.
 They genuinely believed they knew the material.
 This gap between perceived and actual knowledge represents one of the most significant obstacles to effective learning.
-When students can't accurately judge what they know, they make poor decisions about how to study, when to stop studying, and which material needs more attention.
+When students can't accurately judge what they know, they make poor decisions about how to study, when to stop studying, and which material needs more attention and how to transfer knowledge effectively.

 The psychological mechanisms behind these misjudgments are now well understood.
 Fluency illusions, also called illusions of competence or illusions of knowing, occur when the ease of processing information creates a false sense of learning.
 Material that feels smooth and easy to understand gets mistaken for material that has been learned.
 This confusion between current comprehension and future recall leads students systematically astray.